amperity/dialog/README.md

 - `:level`

   This sets the level of the root logger, which is used if no other more-specific threshold is configured.
+This may be overridden at runtime by setting the `dialog.level` system property or the `DIALOG_LEVEL` environment variable.

 - `:levels`

   This key should contain a map of logger prefixes to a configured level keyword.
 Loggers will use the _most specific_ prefix which matches when determining their level.
+These may also be overridden at runtime with `dialog.level.{logger.ns}` system properties or `DIALOG_LEVEL_{LOGGER_NS}` environment variables.

 - `:blocked`